-For answers to questions concerning child support services or how to make a child support payment, please visit The Division of Welfare and Support Services home page.
+For answers to questions concerning child support services or how to make a child support payment, please visit Washoe County Family Support for more information.

 Fraudulent Check Diversion Program payments can be made with Cashier's Checks, Money Orders or Credit Cards at the following locations:

 Pay by mail OR in person with a Cashier's Check or Money Order.
 Mail or take payments to: